 Because of the low profile, you’ll need additional protection for your head.
-If you wear glasses, this is the paintball mask for you!
+If you wear glasses, this is the best paintball mask for glasses!

 The JT Spectra Flex 8 paintball mask protects your entire head and is well-suited for long matches, all-day events and high performance during tournaments.